EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Like in the "coap_oscore" profile {{I-D.ietf-ace-oscore-profile}}, also in this profile a client (C) and a resource server (RS) use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate, and Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} to protect their communications.
 Also, the processing of requests for specific protected resources is identical to what is defined in the "coap_oscore" profile.

-When using this profile, C accesses protected resources hosted at the RS with the use of an access token issued by a trusted authorization server (AS) and bound to an authentication credential of C. This differs from the "coap_oscore" profile, where the access token is bound to a symmetric key used to derive OSCORE keying material.
+When using this profile, C accesses protected resources hosted at RS with the use of an access token issued by a trusted authorization server (AS) and bound to an authentication credential of C. This differs from the "coap_oscore" profile, where the access token is bound to a symmetric key used to derive OSCORE keying material.
 As recommended in {{I-D.ietf-ace-oauth-authz}}, this document recommends the use of CBOR Web Tokens (CWTs) {{RFC8392}} as access tokens.

-The authentication and authorization processing requires C and the RS to have access to each other's authentication credentials.
-In particular, C obtains both an access token and an authentication credential of the RS from the AS, while the RS can obtain the access token for C (and the associated authentication credential of C) in different ways.
-If the RS successfully verifies the access token, then C and the RS run the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol {{I-D.ietf-lake-edhoc}} using the authentication credentials.
+The authentication and authorization processing requires C and RS to have access to each other's authentication credentials.
+In particular, C obtains both an access token and an authentication credential of RS from AS, while RS can obtain the access token for C (and the associated authentication credential of C) in different ways.
+If RS successfully verifies the access token, then C and RS run the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol {{I-D.ietf-lake-edhoc}} using the authentication credentials.

-Once the EDHOC execution is completed, C and the RS are mutually authenticated and can derive an OSCORE Security Context to protect subsequent communications.
+Once the EDHOC execution is completed, C and RS are mutually authenticated and can derive an OSCORE Security Context to protect subsequent communications.

 Authentication credentials can be a raw public key, e.g., encoded as a CWT Claims Set (CCS, {{RFC8392}}); or a public key certificate, e.g., encoded as an X.509 certificate or as a CBOR encoded X.509 certificate (C509, {{I-D.ietf-cose-cbor-encoded-cert}}); or a different type of data structure containing (or uniquely referring to) the public key of the peer in question.

 The ACE protocol establishes what those authentication credentials are, and may transport the actual authentication credentials by value or uniquely refer to them.
 If an authentication credential is pre-provisioned or can be obtained over less constrained links, then it suffices that ACE provides a unique reference such as a certificate hash (e.g., by using the COSE header parameter "x5t", see {{I-D.ietf-cose-x509}}).
 This is in the same spirit as EDHOC, where the authentication credentials may be transported or referenced in the ID_CRED_x message fields (see Section 3.5.3 of {{I-D.ietf-lake-edhoc}}).

-In general, the AS and RS are likely to have trusted access to each other's authentication credentials, since the AS acts on behalf of the RS as per the trust model of ACE.
-Also, the AS needs to have some information about C, including the respective authentication credential, in order to identify C when it requests an access token and to determine what access rights it can be granted.
-However, the authentication credential of C may potentially be conveyed (or uniquely referred to) within the request for access which C makes to the AS.
+In general, AS and RS are likely to have trusted access to each other's authentication credentials, since AS acts on behalf of RS as per the trust model of ACE.
+Also, AS needs to have some information about C, including the respective authentication credential, in order to identify C when it requests an access token and to determine what access rights it can be granted.
+However, the authentication credential of C may potentially be conveyed (or uniquely referred to) within the request for access which C makes to AS.

 ## Terminology # {#terminology}